 With this in mind, we can reasonably state that APBT came from English and Irish stock brought by immigrants who came to America with their Bull Terrier mixes.
 However, while this breed was being created, the question of which dog was the true "culprit" is still a great mystery.
 The first theory suggests that the Bulldog was crossed with a White Terrier, which no longer exists today, in what we now know as the APBT.
 As we discussed earlier, there is a great dispute over the name the AKC registry has for this particular breed.
 So, since the American Staffordshire Terrier is theoretically an APBT, it is justified to discuss their idea of its lineage.
 With this in mind, the AKC has a different idea of what dogs came together to create this breed.

-If we take a look at the features an APBT is imbued with, we will notice how the breed has evolved into a very fine dog.
+If we take a look at the APBT’s most prominent traits, we will notice how the breed has evolved into a very fine dog.
 There are a number of sizes and colors that appear in these dogs.
 Some have more Terrier in them, which makes them racy and thin, with narrow heads.
-They can weigh as little as 25 pounds, yet there are other APBT that are more muscular like Staffordshire Bull Terriers.
-In addition, there are other APBT that have more Bullmastiff in them, which makes them a much larger animal.
+They can weigh as little as 25 pounds, yet there are other American Pit Bull Terriers that are more muscular like Staffordshire Bull Terriers.
+In addition, some with more Bullmastiff in them have resulted in a much larger animal.
 It is possible for these animals to reach up to as much as 90 pounds.
 The English type is 14 -16 inches tall and has a weight of up to 45 pounds.
 The APBT is 18 -19 inches tall and weighs up to 80 pounds.
 UKC's American Pit Bull Terrier weighs from 30 to 60 pounds.

 They have a bottom jaw that is quite developed, with a large nose of various colors.
 Eye size is usually medium and set low, and of many colors except blue.
 The ears are usually cropped, rise naturally or are semi-erect.
 They have a deep chest and muscular hindquarters with a medium-sized tail.
 The APBT is longer than it is tall and has a very powerful head shaped like a brick.
 For more detailed specifications on body, head, teeth, height and weight, please refer to the UKC website and search APBT.
 The major health concerns with these dogs are dysplasia, hereditary cataracts, allergies to grass, and congenital heart disease.
 Most American Pit Bull Terriers are expected to live about 12 years.

 The American Pit Bull Terrier is a well-loved dog that has had some famous owners.
-The list of celebrities who have owned Pit Bulls include President Teddy Roosevelt, boxers Jack Johnson and Jack Dempsey, and Helen Keller.
+The list of celebrities who have owned Pit Bulls include President Teddy Roosevelt, boxers Jack Johnson and Jack Dempsey, and famous author, Helen Keller.
 The APBT is also the mascot for the Buster Brown shoe company.
 In addition, these animals played a big role during World War I and II, as pictures on propaganda posters – and a Pit Bull named Stubby was decorated for being wounded in the First World War.
 In 1903, a Pit Bull named Bud was along for the ride as the first travelers crossed the United States in a car, and he became famous for a picture put in a newspaper of him wearing goggles.
-Perhaps the most famous Pit Bull was named Petie, who starred in the classic television show Our Gang.
+Perhaps the most famous Pit Bull was named Petie, who starred in the classic television show, Our Gang.

 Gorgeous puppies for sale!
 283 Dog Breeds & 1000's of puppies available now!